HarrisonStrand/PierresTreats.Solution/README.md

 1) Copy and paste the following GitHub project link into your web browser's url bar and hit enter/return. https://github.com/HarrisonStrand/PierresTreats.Solution.git
 2) Download a .zip copy the repository by clicking on the large green "Code" button near the upper right corner of the screen.
 3) Right click the .zip file and extract(unzip) it's contents.
-4) Open your computer's terminal/console, and navigate to folder called "__RecipeBook.Solution__".
+4) Open your computer's terminal/console, and navigate to folder called "__PierresTreats.Solution__".

 **Option 2** (via git console/terminal)